castiron/typo3-plugin-rollbar/README.md

 If you're using the default `set_exception_handler=false` and `set_error_handler=false`:
  * You'll still get any fatal errors automatically
- * You can manually catch/report report exceptions like so:
+ * You can manually catch/report exceptions like so:
 ```$php
 try {
     // ... do a lil dance